ClouDesire/docusaurus/docs/glossary.md

 ## Package

-Represent a software component that can be used in a [deployed](deployed.md) application (e.g.: a postgres:9.3 Docker container).
+Represent a software component that can be used in a [Docker application](docker.md) (e.g. a postgres:9.3 Docker container).

 ## Proceed